How to get Scholarship to Study Abroad for Indian Students in 2026?

 The good news?
 Universities and governments are responding with expanded funding options (merit-based, need-based, and country-specific).
 Students who master the application strategy and align their profile with the right criteria dramatically improve their chances of securing funding.

 This guide breaks down exactly how to get scholarship to study abroad in 2026 using a clear, research-backed system.
-We’ll show you the practical steps to building a profile for full or 100% funding, including advice for those applying right after their 12th grade.
+We’ll help with the practical steps towards building a profile for full or 100% funding, including advice for those applying right after their 12th grade.

 Types of Scholarships Available to Study Abroad for Indian Students